 Sixth grade students and teachers enjoy an activity-filled Field Day as their end of year celebration.
 All students are welcomed and encouraged to attend this fun afternoon.
 Students who demonstrate poor behavior or failing grades in 2 or more classes during the third trimester may lose privileges as indicated below:

 Three office referrals, or

+1) Loss of participation in field day

 One day of suspension, or

 2 or more Fs in Academic Classes